adhocteam/Head-Start-TTADP/frontend/README.md

  2. Run `make init`.
 This will build the development docker image and install the project's dependencies
  3. Run `make start`.
 This fires up a development server that reloads with code updates

+Almost all make targets just call `yarn ...`, minus the integration tests which spin up a server first.
+Feel free to use `yarn` commands if you are more comfortable doing so.

+### Developing On Windows

+There is an extra step you'll need to take to use the makefile when developing on windows.
+In the scripts folder there is a script called `win-dev.ps1`.
+This powershell script does three things.

+ 1. It builds a docker image based on the [Docker in Docker image](https://hub.docker.com/_/docker), installing `make` along the way
+ 2. It fires up a container of the image built in step #1, binding in the frontend code in the `/app` directory
+ 3. Shells into the container that started in step #2

+At this point you should be able to run `make init`, `make start` and browse to `localhost:3000` to see the running app.

 ### Other Targets

 | Target | Description |